erikw/nestedtext-ruby/README.md

 This library is inspired Ruby stdlib modules `JSON` and `YAML` as well as the Python [reference implementation](https://github.com/KenKundert/nestedtext) of NestedText.
 Parsing is done with a LL(1) recursive descent parser and dumping with a recursive DFS traversal of the object references.

+To make this library practically useful, you should pair it with a [schema validator](#schema).

 # What is NestedText?
 Citing from the official [introduction](https://nestedtext.org/en/latest/index.html) page:
 > NestedText is a file format for holding structured data to be entered, edited, or viewed by people.
 It organizes the data into a nested collection of dictionaries, lists, and strings without the need for quoting or escaping.
 A unique feature of this file format is that it only supports one scalar type: strings.
 While the decision to eschew integer, real, date, etc. types may seem counter intuitive, it leads to simpler data files and applications that are more robust.